 It sounds like you all have a lot going on.
 What if I’m only interested in one thing like pinball?
 Or I don’t feel technically-inclined but am mainly interested in just one aspect of the group.
 What if I am not into pinball and just want to do tech, music or other things?
 Would I still fit in?

 Absolutely!
 We don’t expect every member to avail themselves of every opportunity the club provides.
 Some people participate exclusively for the social aspect, others are interested in business, networking, creative pursuits, etc. Regardless, we are certain even if you join with a solo common interest, you will probably find a ton of things we do that you want to be involved in, but none of that is obligatory.
 Some of our members just play pinball.
 Some have no interest in pinball.
 There’s always something going on that people enjoy.

 What is required to become a member?

 Generally speaking, we are looking for creative, interesting people who have something to offer the group.
-Members also espouse inclusive and respectful ideologies (more on this later in the FAQ).
-There is a general requirement of a modest amount of dues (see “membership” on the top menu) but our main interest is people that share our core values and be more of a “giver” than a “taker”.
+There is a general requirement of a modest amount of dues (see “membership” on the top menu) but our main interest is people that are more of a “giver” than a “taker”.
 We focus on creating long-term value in ourselves and our projects.
 We seek people who appreciate and are excited about this dynamic.
 Those who require an instant ROI probably can find other groups more appealing.
 But in the long run, our members will enjoy the most rewards.
 The MK is a strict meritocracy.

 What are the dues?